kelleyjbrady/NiceODE/readme.md

 # The Debugging Journey: The Search for a Workable Gradient

-The initial implementation of the FOCE gradient in JAX did not match the ground truth provided by finite differences.
+The implementation of the FOCE gradient in JAX (`src/niceode/jax_utils.py`) did not match the ground truth provided by finite differences.
 This kicked off an extensive debugging process to find the source of the error.
 Given the complexity of the system I created of a series of Minimal Reproducible Examples (MREs), each designed to isolate and test a specific component.

-The MREs are in the `fix-vjp-calc` branch, which is not merged into the main branch.
+- The MREs are in the `fix-vjp-calc` branch, which is not merged into the main branch.

 ## A Note on Pair Programming with an LLM

-This MRE process became a core part of my goal to test the limits of LLM pair programming.
+This MRE process was a core part of my goal to test the limits of LLM pair programming.

-- The LLM (Gemini) served as a Socratic partner and a mathematical engine.
-It proposed debugging strategies (like the "toy problem" and the final "hybrid VJP"), derived the complex matrix calculus for the Implicit Function Theorem on the fly, and generated the boilerplate code for each MRE.
+- The LLM (Gemini 2.5 Pro) served as a Socratic partner and a mathematical engine.
+It generated boilerplate code for the various MRE based on MRE 2 (below), derived the complex matrix calculus for the Implicit Function Theorem on the fly, and provided suggestions for the next debugging steps.

-- I was responsible for the high-level strategy, executing the code, and—most critically—identifying the contradictions when the results didn't match the theory.
-This allowed me to guide the process and ask the specific questions needed to uncover the next layer of the problem.
+- I was responsible for the high-level strategy, crtical evaluation of LLM responses, and integration of generated code into existing code in a manner comprehensible with git diffs.
+Crtical evaluation was essential to ensure debugging strategies were not repeated or contradictory.
+I also identified that when working through a complex problem with an LLM it was essential for me to keep a record of the result of various debugging experiments and results.
+This record allowed me to 'remind' the LLM where 'we' were at in the problem solving process, guide next steps, and ask the specific questions needed to uncover the next layer of the problem.

 ## MRE 1: Demonstration of Core Problem